JetBrains/teamcity-documentation/topics/how-to.md

 * in VCS changes visible in UI or stored in the database
 * in the local .git repository clones on the server and agents

-Username can also appear in access credentials configured in different integrations like VCS roots, issue tracker, database access, etc. (these are stored in the the settings files and audit diff files in the TeamCity Data Directory and VCS roots usernames are also stored in the database for the current and previous versions of the VCS roots)
+Username can also appear in access credentials configured in different integrations like VCS roots, issue tracker, database access, etc. (these are stored in the settings files and audit diff files in the TeamCity Data Directory and VCS roots usernames are also stored in the database for the current and previous versions of the VCS roots)

 To ensure user's details are not stored by TeamCity you might want to to check the TeamCity\-backing storage that no occurrences of the data are stored: the database, Data Directory and the TeamCity home directory (logs, and memory dumps which are regularly placed under the "bin" directory).